rufuspollock-okfn/cop21/23-oct-2015/index.md

 (a) The operational processes and procedures, including relevant time frames;

-> \(b) bis.
+(b) bis.
 The manner in which the stocktake process shall serve as an input to the High Level

->
-> Sessions established under Articles 4.10 and 6.12 of the Agreement;
+ Sessions established under Articles 4.10 and 6.12 of the Agreement;

->
-> \(c) The form and nature of the outcomes of the stocktaking [taking into account the nature of\
+(c) The form and nature of the outcomes of the stocktaking [taking into account the nature of\
-> the process as described in Article 10.1 of the Agreement];
+ the process as described in Article 10.1 of the Agreement];

->
-> **Option 2:**
+ **Option 2:**

->
-> *Also requests* the IPC to develop modalities for the stocktaking, referred to in Article 10, paragraph 2, of the Agreement, and make recommendations to the CMA for consideration and adoption at its first session.
+ *Also requests* the IPC to develop modalities for the stocktaking, referred to in Article 10, paragraph 2, of the Agreement, and make recommendations to the CMA for consideration and adoption at its first session.

 *<span style="font-variant:small-caps;">Facilitating implementation and compliance</span>*

-> 63\. *Requests* the [IPC][ADP][COP][SBI] to develop the [additional] modalities and procedures for the [effective operation of the Committee][process][mechanism][International Climate Justice Tribunal] [, including the Committee,] referred to in Article 11 of the Agreement with a view to completing its work on this matter for consideration and adoption by the CMA at its first session;
+ 63. *Requests* the [IPC][ADP][COP][SBI] to develop the [additional] modalities and procedures for the [effective operation of the Committee][process][mechanism][International Climate Justice Tribunal] [, including the Committee,] referred to in Article 11 of the Agreement with a view to completing its work on this matter for consideration and adoption by the CMA at its first session;

 *<span style="font-variant:small-caps;">\
 Procedural and Institutional pro visions </span>*

 **Option 1:**

-> 64\. *Requests* the IPC to develop the draft rules of procedure of the CMA, including procedures for decision-making and voting by Parties to the Agreement, in accordance with Article 12, paragraph 4, of the Agreement, with a view to the IPC making recommendations on this matter to the CMA at the first session of the CMA;
+ 64. *Requests* the IPC to develop the draft rules of procedure of the CMA, including procedures for decision-making and voting by Parties to the Agreement, in accordance with Article 12, paragraph 4, of the Agreement, with a view to the IPC making recommendations on this matter to the CMA at the first session of the CMA;

 **Option 2:**